alfie-ns/alfie-ns.github.io/maths.md

 author_profile: true
 header:
   overlay_image: /assets/splash/header.png
-title: "Welcome to My Mathematics Page!"
+title: "Mathematics!"
 ---
 As an enthusiast of mathematics, I explore various mathematical concepts that captivate me.
 My studies at the University of Plymouth, where I am pursuing a BSc (Hons) in Computer Science with a focus on Artificial Intelligence, often intertwine with my mathematical interests.
-Recently, I've been creating an efficient <a href="https://github.com/alfie-ns/1003-CW/tree/main/Report/AVL" target="_blank" style="color: #448c88">C# AVL tree</a>, for my university coursework, which anyone can run with .NET SDK, to quickly and easily see a mathamatically intresting yet complex search algorithm in action.
-The program will print a visual representation of the <a href="https://en.wikipedia.org/wiki/AVL_tree" target="_blank" style="color: 448c88">AVL tree</a> structured with box-drawing characters and necessary indentation, by quickly running ./AVL-run.sh in the terminal.
+Recently, I've been creating an efficient `<a href="https://github.com/alfie-ns/1003-CW/tree/main/Report/AVL" target="_blank" style="color: #448c88">`C# AVL tree`</a>`, for my university coursework, which anyone can run with .NET SDK, to quickly and easily see a mathamatically intresting yet complex search algorithm in action.
+The program will print a visual representation of the `<a href="https://en.wikipedia.org/wiki/AVL_tree" target="_blank" style="color: 448c88">`AVL tree`</a>` structured with box-drawing characters and necessary indentation, by quickly running ./AVL-run.sh in the terminal.
 This project showcases a very mathmatical complex search algorithm.
 Printing visually depth-first from the top-down of the root node, like so:

 ```
             -------------------------------------------------------------------------------------